Household Finance and Public Policy

 Abstract

 We show how a government policy that restricts repayment choices substantially reduces credit card debt in the long-run, achieving its aim.
-The policy requires credit card minimum payments in Quebec to be at least 5% for cards opened from August 2019, and for cards opened before August 2019, at least 2% of the outstanding balance, increasing 50 basis points each year until it reaches 5% in August 2025.
-The rest of Canada is unaffected by this policy.
+The policy requires credit card minimum payments in Quebec to be at least 5% of outstanding balances for cards opened in August 2019 or later, and at least 2% for cards opened prior to August 2019, increasing by 50 basis points each year until August 2025.
+The rest of Canada is unaffected by the policy.
 We estimate the effects of the policy by applying a synthetic difference-in-differences methodology to comprehensive Canadian consumer credit reporting data.
-The policy causes a persistent increase in minimum payments.
-The policy has trade-offs.
-The policy permanently reduces revolving debt by 31% after five years, with higher minimum payments resulting in larger reductions in debt.
-There is a 10% increase in delinquency that is temporary and lasts only one month.
-The main cost of the policy is that it permanently reduces access to credit cards.Don’t Lend So Close to Me: Payday Lending Spillover Effects on Formal Credit
+We study the dynamics of the policy, quantifying short-run and long-run effects.
+The policy causes a persistent increase in minimum payments of 34%, and has trade-offs.
+The policy reduces revolving debt by 19% in the long-run, with the effect growing over time.
+We also document, however, a 15% increase in borrowers transitioning into delinquency in the long-run.
+This increase does not appear to translate into higher default rates.
+Finally, the policy permanently reduces access to credit cards with fewer new cards opened and lower limits on existing cards.Don’t Lend So Close to Me: Payday Lending Spillover Effects on Formal Credit

 Abstract